 There Will Never Be Another You (Yew)

-With a tree that large I would think they would have managed to knock out a couple of additional solidbodies at least.
+With a fallen historic tree that large I would think that they would have managed to knock out a few additional solidbodies like this hand-carved Ibanez Artwood Nouveau from the mid-70s.

 (Pic Source: http://www.japantimes.co.jp/)